ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

 -

-   -  Any architecture specific fixes need to be noted and architecture specific test results included
+   -  Any architecture-specific fixes need to be noted and architecture-specific test results included
    -  Any packaging changes (e.g. a dependency change) need to be stated
    -  If any manual testing occurs it should also be documented with a comment and attached manual logs